-Eczema is an inflammation of the outer layers of the skin.
-This inflammation leads to a red, itchy, and scaly rash.
-The eczema rash may be present for a long period of time or it may come and go.
-It is common in children.
+Eczema is an inflammation of the skin.
+It makes parts of the skin red, itchy, and scaly.
+It may last for a long time or come and go.

-Eczema usually begins at 3-6 months of age.
-It may improve over time, usually by ages 5-7 years.
-For some children, the condition may continue into adolescence and early adulthood.
+Eczema usually begins at 3 to 6 months of age.
+It may improve by ages 5 to 7 years.
+For some, it continues into adolescence and early adulthood.

-You will be asked about your child’s symptoms and medical history.
+The doctor will ask about your child’s symptoms and health history.
 A physical exam will be done.
-The diagnosis is made by the appearance and location of the rash.
-Your child may be referred to a specialist.
+The diagnosis is based on symptoms and how the skin looks.
+The child may need to see an allergy or skin doctor for testing.

 Healthy Children—American Academy of Pediatrics